-Former Salford University student Martina Moscariello won the news category at the Royal Television Society (RTS) awards for her film Life In Europe.
+Salford University journalism graduate Martina Moscariello has won the news category at the regional Royal Television Society (RTS) awards for her film, Life In Europe.

-The series of news reports show the hardships of being a migrant that is travelling from North Africa to Europe across the Mediterranean.
+The series of news reports show the hardships of being a migrant travelling from North Africa to Europe across the Mediterranean.

-During this she traveled to the southern island of Lampedusa to speak to people in refugee camps and charity workers.
+To make the films she travelled to the southern island of Lampedusa to speak to people in refugee camps and charity workers.

 “I think it worked quite well as part of a series, that’s what we had to do, a series of reports so it always felt like a big enough topic.”